 Kate Holmes – Interim Chief Finance Officer

 After over 7 years experience as Deputy CFO for Buckinghamshire CCG, Kate Holmes was appointed as Buckinghamshire CCG’s interim Chief Finance Office from 1 October 2020

 Robert Parkes – Lay Member, Lay Vice Chair and Chair of Audit Committee

 Robert, a retired chartered accountant, was Executive Director, Finance of the URENCO Group until the end of 2015.
 Robert worked for URENCO for more than 20 years, and during this time, was responsible for the group’s finance functions as well as Procurement and IT.
 Prior to joining URENCO, Robert was UK Finance Director of Schering.

 Robert is married with two children and five grandchildren.
 He lives in Chearsley and outside of work his main interests are gardening, travel and languages.

 Tony Dixon – Lay Member and Chair of Finance Committee

-An accountant by background and Director of Finance in local government during his working career, he is also the Chair of the board of governors of Windsor Forest Colleges Group (previously East Berkshire College of Further Education).
+An accountant by background and Director of Finance in local government during his working career.
 He is also a director of Windsor Theatre Ltd, a non-profit making company limited by guarantee.